 Most companies that finance their receivables do so because they have cash flow problems.
 These problems are always due to slow-paying customers.
 If getting paid sooner (through financing) would eliminate the majority of your financial problems, there is a good chance that factoring is right for you.

-2. Customers keep asking for net-30 to net-60 payment terms but you can’t offer them
+b) Customers keep asking for payment terms but you can’t offer them

 Small and midsize companies often experience problems when their larger customers demand 30- to 60-day payment terms.
 Their financial reserves are not large enough to pay company expenses while also waiting for customer payments.
 This puts them in a bind.
 They can either turn away customers or offer terms while getting into a financial predicament.

 c) You have turned away orders because you could not afford to fulfill them

 There are times when a company must turn new orders away because it does not have the resources to service them.
 This scenario leaves customers with no other choice but to go to a competitor.
 Obviously, you want to avoid this situation at all costs.
 This problem is common for companies that have growing payrolls (e.g., staffing firms, consulting companies, etc.)

 We can provide you with high advances at low rates.
 For information, get an online quote or call (877) 300 3258.